obezpalko/eoi/README.md

 # EOI

-This is a set of leccions for EOI Spanish course for level A1.
+This is a set of lecciones for EOI Spanish course for level A1.
 It is extended with AI.
 All materials are on Spanish.

 ## Sources

-- Matrials are created with Obsidian
+- Materials are created with Obsidian
 - New records also are created with Obsidian and can be extended with AI
 - All changes should be compatible with Obsidian syntax and structure
 - All changes are stored in git